COMMONWEALTH OF MASSACHUSETTS

 To survive a motion to dismiss, there must exist “factual ‘allegations plausibly suggesting (not merely consistent with)’ an entitlement to relief.”[11]
 The hearing officer must take as true “the allegations of the complaint, as well as such inferences as may be drawn therefrom in the plaintiff’s favor.”[12]
 These “[f]actual allegations must be enough to raise a right to relief above the speculative level.”[13]

-The District is correct that shop assignment or reassignment is a general education matter over which the BSEA has no jurisdiction.14 Specifically, as relief at the BSEA generally encompasses orders for changed or additional services, specific placements, additional evaluations, reimbursement for services obtained privately by parents or compensatory services, the BSEA is unable to compel Old Colony to place Student in a specific shop.15 After all, it is “well-established that schools, and not parents, have the discretion to assign disabled students to particular classrooms (including general education classrooms) so long as the IEP of a child with disabilities can be implemented in the chosen classroom.”16 Nor are students with disabilities Parents’ argument that placement in a vocational shop is akin to placement in an “out of the district [school] … if the BSEA finds that the school is not, or cannot, meet the student’s needs” and is therefore of the kind of relief that the BSEA offers is unpersuasive.
-School districts must offer a continuum of alternative placements for students who require special education and related services, and the continuum begins with the regular education classroom and becomes more restrictive at each placement on the continuum.18 Such “restrictiveness” is based on a student’s access to non-disabled peers.19 Because an eligible student’s access to non-disabled peers is substantially similar regardless of his vocational shop assignment, there is no distinction on the continuum between different types of shop classes.20 Placement in a vocational shop is akin to placement in a general education classroom.
+The District is correct that shop assignment or reassignment is a general education matter over which the BSEA has no jurisdiction.14 Specifically, as relief at the BSEA generally encompasses orders for changed or additional services, specific placements, additional evaluations, reimbursement for services obtained privately by parents or compensatory services, the BSEA is unable to compel Old Colony to place Student in a specific shop.15 After all, it is “well-established that schools, and not parents, have the discretion to assign disabled students to particular classrooms (including general education classrooms) so long as the IEP of a child with disabilities can be implemented in the chosen classroom.”16 Nor do I find persuasive Parents’ argument that placement in a vocational shop is akin to placement in an “out of the district [school] … if the BSEA finds that the school is not, or cannot, meet the student’s needs” and is therefore of the kind of relief that the BSEA offers.
+School districts must offer a continuum of alternative placements for students who require special education and related services, and the continuum begins with the regular education classroom and becomes more restrictive at each placement on the continuum.17 Such “restrictiveness” is based on a student’s access to non-disabled peers.18 Because an eligible student’s access to non-disabled peers is substantially similar regardless of his vocational shop assignment, there is no distinction on the continuum between different types of shop classes.19 Placement in a vocational shop is akin to placement in a general education classroom.

 In addition, Parents assert that by relying on Student’s “exploratory average,” the District violated Section 504 of the Rehabilitation Act “by utilizing a selection process that discriminates against [Student]”.
 As 603 CMR 28.08(3)(a) states that Parents may request a hearing on any issue involving the denial of the free appropriate public education guaranteed by Section 504 of the Rehabilitation Act of 1973,” this claim is within the purview of the BSEA.
 Therefore, Parents’ claim that, by relying on Student’s “exploratory average,” the District discriminated against Student in violation of Section 504 also survives dismissal.